 13a.
 Under COVID-19, MD consider it as an exceptional circumstance under ISM Code 12.1 where a normal internal audit cannot be conducted due to the restriction of travelling or port access.
 In such cases, the shoreside or shipboard internal audits may be postponed for up to three months with agreement with the respective RO but without the need for special authorization from MD.

-Remote audit is acceptable in lieu of physical audit if it meets all the requirements in Part A of ISM Code 12 with support of the respective RO and prior approval from MD on a case by case basis.
+Remote internal audits for ISM and ISPS are acceptable in lieu of physical audit if all the requirements in Part A of ISM Code 12, as well as in Part A of the ISPS Code sections 9.4.8 «procedures for auditing the security activities» and 9.4.1 are met correspondingly with support of the respective RO and prior approval from MD on a case by case basis.

 When even a remote audit is not practicable, MD may consider further extension with the support of the respective RO and documented attempt with best effort to comply with the requirements, on condition that a physical audit shall take place at the earliest opportunity once the COVID-19 pandemic shows an obvious signs of abatement.

 14. Enquiries can be sent via email, fax or by telephone.

 15. For non-Hong Kong ships, MD will accept ships calling Hong Kong port with evidence from shipowners that the respective flag State has provided relevant exceptional extension of statutory certificates either by way of exemption document or Flag circular.

 16. Enquiries on PSC matters can be sent via email, fax or by telephone.

 |fax||:||(852) 2545 0556|

 17. Apart from the above temporary contingency measures being put in place, MD assures the shipping community that services from MD to Hong Kong registered ships are provided as normal in order to support the continuous operation of the shipping industry in the midst of COVID-19 pandemic.